Guidelines for the monitoring of volume individual voluntary arrangement and protected trust deed providers

 - A review of any separate distribution accounts.

-- How often are checks and audits of the estate accounts carried out by the IP or appropriately qualified contractors?
+- How often are checks and audits of the estate accounts carried out by the IP or appropriate third parties

 Monitoring records must evidence that an adequate review of the estate accounts has been carried out.

-The majority of consumer IVAs will be affected by claims for PPI or other similar compensation.
-The RPB inspection team must review procedures for dealing with PPI or other similar compensation.
+Consumers in IVAs or PTDs may be affected by claims for mis-selling of financial products that may result in compensation.
+The RPB inspection team must review procedures for dealing any compensation.

 The RPB inspection team should review the contractual arrangements with any claims management companies employed by the volume provider, reviewing a copy of the terms of engagement or contract, and be satisfied that the procedures adopted by the claims management company result in the both debtor and creditors being treated in a fair and reasonable manner, including the level of fees charged, and that any investigations are carried out promptly in accordance with regulatory standards and any published guidance.

-The RPB inspection team must understand and document whether there is any connection between the IP / volume provider and any claims management company and in the case of any connections must ensure adequate disclosure and compliance with the Insolvency Code of Ethics.
+The RPB inspection team must understand and document whether there is any connection between the IP and the IVA/PTD volume provider and any claims management company and in the case of any connections must ensure adequate disclosure and compliance with the Insolvency Code of Ethics.

 While the analysis of the business model, systems and controls is extremely important, case files must be examined to test whether those processes work in practice.
 The case sample size must be determined by, but not limited to: